Constitutionality of sex offender registries in the United States: Criticism of data relied upon by the Supreme Court

 The data relied on by Justice Kennedy has been criticized by scholars and others.
 According to a 2015 study by law professor Ira Mark Ellman and consultant Tara Ellman, certain statistics cited by Justice Kennedy are "false 'facts.
 Ellman noted that in McKune v.
 Lile the solicitor general cited only one source for its claim "that the recidivism rate of untreated offenders has been estimated to be as high as 80%."
 The source for the claim was the U.S. Department of Justice, National Institute of Corrections, A Practitioner’s Guide to Treating the Incarcerated Male Sex Offender, released in 1988.
 The study found the practitioner's guide itself cites only one source, from "a mass market magazine aimed at a lay audience", and that source relied upon an unsupported assertion by a treatment program counselor who was neither a scholar nor an expert in sex offender recidivism.
 Furthermore, the article was about a counseling program the counselor had run in Oregon prison, not about sex crime recidivism.
 The Ellman study concluded that claims of high re-offense rates among all sex offenders, and the effectiveness of counseling programs in reducing it, were merely "unsupported assertion[s] of someone without research expertise who made his living selling such counseling programs to prisons", and that use by the Supreme Court in McKune v.
 Lile was irresponsible.

 Fifth Circuit commerce clause arguments

 In United States v.
-Kebodeaux (5th Cir., 2012), the United States Fifth Circuit Court of Appeals rejected the argument that sex offender registry requirements could be based upon the commerce clause to the United States Constitution.
+Kebodeaux (5th Cir., 2012), the United States Fifth Circuit Court of Appeals rejected the argument that federal sex offender registry requirements could be based upon the commerce clause to the United States Constitution.